-Appendix B-Terminal Masters
+Appendix A-Terminal Masters

-- 1. Eligibility: Students who are terminated from the program or decide voluntarily that they do not want to continue with the PhD program may petition for a terminal Masters degree. - 2.
-Students petition the graduate director to do a scholarly product: - a.
-The acceptance of the petition for a terminal masters is at the sole discretion of the Department and will be granted only under extraordinary circumstances. - b.
-The graduate director consults the advisor and makes decision. - c.
+- 1. Eligibility: Students who are terminated from the program or decide voluntarily that they do not want to continue with the PhD program may petition for a terminal Master's degree.
+Ideally students seeking terminal MS degrees initiate this process at least one semester before they intend to graduate with the terminal MS to account for degree objective change processing, graduation timelines and additional required coursework.
+Once deciding to leave the PhD program with a terminal master, students must petition the graduate director to do a terminal MS as soon as possible, within one month. - a.
+The acceptance of the petition for a terminal masters is at the sole discretion of the Department and will be granted only under extraordinary circumstances.
+The Graduate School's requirements are posted here: https://docs.google.com/document/d/1PLQuzjdUd6GPLiJV8e8UWQHuzTRY cMFFPfWLd59Njig/edit - b.
+The graduate director consults the advisor and makes the decision. - c.
 Decision based on criteria used for annual review, advisor and committee advice, reasons for termination, etc. - d.
-The advisor will have right of refusal to supervise paper. - e.
-Normally not available to students with an MS in Geography and related areas. - 3.
-The product has to qualify as a scholarly product (a research proposal is not necessarily sufficient). - 4.
-Once there is a petition to leave the program, funding is subject to cancellation. - 5.
-If the student's petition is approved, they have one semester to complete the scholarly product. - 6.
-A submitted and/or published paper with a significant contribution by the student may be used to fulfill the requirement if conducted as part of the student's research at UMD.
+The former phd advisor will have the right of refusal to supervise the MS product.
+If the advisor refuses, the student must include in their petition a change of advisor form, signed by the former and replacement advisors. - e.
+Normally not available to students with an MS in Geography and related areas. - 2.
+The product has to qualify as a scholarly product (a research proposal is not necessarily sufficient). - 3.
+Once there is a petition to leave the program, funding is subject to cancellation. - 4.
+If the student's petition is approved, they have one semester to complete the scholarly product. - 5.
+A submitted and/or published paper with a significant contribution by the student may be used to satisfy the requirement if conducted as part of the student's research at UMD. - 6.
+Coursework requirements: students may apply credits earned as part of the PhD program to the MS degree.
+The Graduate School will not apply GEOG898 or GEOG899 credits to an MS degree.
+Students must be enrolled in at least 1 credit in the semester in which they graduate, even if they have already completed all the required coursework below.